How to Create a Mobile App: A Complete Development Guide

 While it might seem like this was always the goal of software development, this is not the case.

 But humans tend to be more emotional than an assortment of clicks and buttons can really convey.
-You need to dig deeper into their motivations and feelings to truly improve your product.
+You need to dig deeper into their motivations and feelings to improve your product truly.

-Businesses conduct research to observe how users interact with their products.
-They ask questions about certain features to find out what does and doesn’t work.
+Businesses research to observe how users interact with their products.
+They ask questions about specific features to determine what works and what doesn’t.
 Online forums like Reddit can also be helpful for secondary research.

 None of the questionnaires took note of this behavior, yet the team saw a less obvious need and addressed it with their design: “mouth-friendly” scoops.